-China hawks encounter new opponent: U.S. companies
+China hawks encounter powerful opponent: U.S. companies

 Hawley, who introduced the measure in the Senate, has said the Chinese government could “sabotage” PCBs destined for the Pentagon or “sever DoD’s access to Chinese PCBs altogether.”

-Mitchell said his group supports the legislation’s push to return more PCB manufacturing to the U.S.
+Mitchell said his group supports the legislation’s push to return more PCB manufacturing to the United States.

 “The proponents say if we really want to have a resilient supply chain here in the U.S., we’ve got to start drawing some lines in the sand,” he said.

-But many other tech- and defense- industry groups are fighting the measure, saying it would hurt a vast array of electronics companies without necessarily improving security.
+But many other tech- and defense-industry groups are fighting the measure, saying it would hurt a vast array of electronics companies without necessarily improving security.

 “There is little evidence that a malicious actor is restricted by geography.
-To the contrary, determined adversaries will always use every opportunity to advance their interests — anywhere in the world,” the Chamber of Commerce’s chief policy officer, Neil Bradley, wrote in a Sept.
+To the contrary, determined adversaries will always use every opportunity to advance their interests — anywhere in the world,” Neil Bradley, the Chamber of Commerce’s chief policy officer, wrote in a Sept.
 29 letter to the Senate and House armed services committees.
 “No company is immune to disgruntled employees, rogue vendors, or malicious actors exploiting security vulnerabilities to insert spyware or carry out other malicious modifications.”

-He added that the rules would be challenging to implement for producers of common, low-risk products like calculators, audio speakers and desk telephones.
+He added that the rules would be challenging to implement for producers of common, low-risk products such as calculators, audio speakers and desk telephones.

 Mitchell agreed that reshoring PCB manufacturing would increase costs for electronics companies and the Pentagon.
 “But would you rather have a cost increase or not have the ability to make electronics in times of crisis?” he asked.

-Legislative staffers said they have tried to be sensitive to companies’ complaints, and have given them more than a decade to phase out the Chinese PCBs.
-“From the companies’ standpoint, it boils down to cost considerations,” said one staffer.
+Legislative staff members said they have tried to be sensitive to companies’ complaints and have given them more than a decade to phase out the Chinese PCBs.
+“From the companies’ standpoint, it boils down to cost considerations,” one staff member said.
 “They just don’t want to do it.
 They’re so focused on their bottom lines that they’re willing to leave our military dependent on Chinese PCBs."